-- Batavia Township: Similarly to Sherwood Township, voters approved a restrictive wind ordinance in response to the proposed Branch County wind farm in September 2020.115 - Beaver Township: Beaver Township enacted a 2,000-foot setback requirement to prevent the construction of the DTE wind farm project in May 2018, despite opposition t the requirement.116 - Sanilac Township: In February 2020 Sanilac Township enacted a height maximum of 100 feet for wind turbines.117
+- Monitor Township: In March 2019, officials unanimously approved a wind energy moratorium following local opposition to the construction of a proposed wind farm.
+120 - Sherwood: Wind energy ordinance restrictions passed with a vote of 321 to 157 by Sherwood Township voters in August 2020.
+The restrictions were prompted by the proposed Branch County wind farm, which now been put on hold.121 - Batavia Township: Similarly to Sherwood Township, voters approved a restrictive wind ordinance in response to the proposed Branch County wind farm in September 2020.122 - Beaver Township: Beaver Township enacted a 2,000-foot setback requirement to prevent the construction of the DTE wind farm project in May 2018, despite opposition t the requirement.123 - Sanilac Township: In February 2020 Sanilac Township enacted a height maximum of 100 feet for wind turbines.124 - Watertown Township: In May 2020, Watertown Township adopted a moratorium on large solar developments.
+In March 2021, another moratorium was proposed on the establishment, placement, construction, and enlargement of solar energy systems as well as on the issuance of permits, licenses and approvals for solar energy systems.125

-- Superior Solar Project: This proposed solar farm in Sands Township is projected to produce 150 MW of power.
+• Superior Solar Project: This proposed solar farm in Sands Township is projected to produce 150 MW of power.
 The project was opposed by several hundred residents who expressed their views in a petition to the Sands Township board.
-In October 2020, the board voted unanimously to approve the project.
-On December 15, 2020, The Sands Township board approved the siting permit.118 - Crescent Wind Energy Center: A 166-MW wind farm in Wheatland Township of Hillsdale County faced backlash from a group of local residents called the Concerned Citizens of Wheatland Township who spoke against the project at town meetings.
-Nonetheless, the township and the Michigan PSC approved the project and it was completed in 2020.119
+In October 2020, the